Events - Cancelling an event

 Creating the animation

-Select your button layer, go to its animation tab and add a new IN animation.
-You can select an animation from the list or create your own, just when the animation is done, don't click on apply but scroll down and find the "Layer global animation properties" box, and name the event.
-I'll use button_in.
+Select your button layer, go to its Animations tab and add a new IN animation.
+You can select an animation from the list or create your own.
+Then go to Events tab and create a new event that'll fire the In animation.
+I'll use button_in, which I'll write to Plays in when.

-When the event is named, turn on the Repeatable option and now you are ready to click on Apply.
+When the event is named, turn on the Repeatable.

 Staying at the button layer, add a new OUT animation.
-You can select one from the list or create your own, then scroll down and find the "Layer global animation properties" box, and name the event.
-I'll use button_out.
+You can select one from the list or create your own.
+Then go to the Events tab and create a new event that'll fire the Out animation.
+I'll use button_out, which I'll write to Plays out when

 Calling the events